-Develop applications using the AVR 1-series ATtiny814Designed by leonerd, Ships from United Kingdom
+Develop applications using the AVR 1-series ATtiny814Designed by LeoNerd's Store in United Kingdom

-Summary ATtiny814 breakout UPDI programming header Status LED Reset button What is it?
+Summary ATtiny814 breakout UPDI+ programming header Status LED Reset button What is it?
 This board holds an AVR ATtiny814 microcontroller, providing access to all of the IO pins.
-It adds power sup...Read More…
+It adds power supp…Read More…

 This board holds an AVR ATtiny814 microcontroller, providing access to all of the IO pins.
 It adds power supply decoupling capacitors, an LED, a button, and UPDI programming header to make a convenient self-contained development board for small microcontroller projects.